fiinix/fiinix.github.io/_posts/2009/august/2009-08-25-part-ii-most-lesbians.md

 layout: post
 title:  Part II, Most Lesbians
 date: 2009-08-25T19:57:00+01:00
-tags : [Video, Song Writing, Original Song, Konstens Natt, Taiteiden Yö, Night of Arts]
+tags : [Night of Arts, Song writing, Music]
-category: personal
+category: Creative
 excerpt: The second part of four of the entire recording of my performance at Night of Arts.
 ---
 Enjoy part II!